-- To comprehend the standard procedures and principles to test digital VLSI circuits - Apply the testing principles to test digital circuits logically using stuck at faults models. - Analyze and compare the performance of the fault models used to perform testing of digital circuits. - To apply the design for test (DFT) principles for designing digital systems. - To generate test vectors using ATPG algorithms for combinational and sequential circuitsTo function in teams involving the testing of digital VLSI systems
+- Apply the standard procedures and principles to test digital VLSI circuits - Use appropriate testing principles to test digital circuits logically using stuck at faults models. - Analyze and compare the performance of the fault models used to perform testing of digital circuits. - Apply the design for test (DFT) principles for designing digital systems. - Generate test vectors using ATPG algorithms for combinational and sequential circuitsTo function in teams involving the testing of digital VLSI systems